hax0kartik/Mk7se/README.md

 -------

-I won't be responsible if you get banned or save game corrupts.Always make backups before editing.
+I won't be responsible if you get banned or your save game corrupts.Always make backups before editing.